dd32/td-gh-ex/readme.txt

  - Support for post thumbnails
  - Similar posts feature
  - 4 widgetized areas in the footer
- - Slideshow with featured post slider.
+ - Slideshow using Post Meta  .
  - Custom footer